nss-data-science-cohort-8/metalworkingsolutions-pandas/merging.md

 4. write a detailed description of your changes / work you have committed to the issue branch.

 5. click 'Create pull request', allow to load, then click 'merge pull request'.
 This works fine when you're working on your own projects, but when working professionally you may not be the one merging the pull request, but a supervisor or the repository maintainer.
+**don't forget that after you have pushed and merged your changes back into the source branch, the next time you checkout that source branch you should pull the changes with `git pull origin source_branch` before making new changes.